pedrouid/eccrypto-js/README.md

 This library is a port from [eccrypto](https://github.com/bitchan/eccrypto) it makes use of native libraries on NodeJS and Browser enviroments with pure javascript fallbacks.

-**NOTE:** This library is still experimental and hasn't been thoroughly tested yet

 ## Usage

 ### RandomBytes